alanwalker23/SC1015-Overbyte/README.md

 # Welcome to Learning Analytics repository
-SC1015-Overbyte

 ## About
-This is a mini-project for SC1015 (Data Science and Artificial Intelligence) which focuses on Learning Analytics from the ](https://archive.ics.uci.edu/ml/datasets/student+performance)[Student Performance Dataset](https://archive.ics.uci.edu/ml/datasets/student+performance).
+This is a mini-project for SC1015 (Data Science and Artificial Intelligence) which focuses on Learning Analytics from the [Student Performance Dataset](https://archive.ics.uci.edu/ml/datasets/student+performance).
 For detailed walkthrough please view in the following format:
 1.